Almond cultivation in California: Economic impact

-Almonds were California's third most valuable agricultural product in 2019, accounting for $4.9 billion (about 11%) of agricultural output.
+Almonds were California's fifth most valuable agricultural product in 2022, accounting for $3.5 billion of agricultural output.
 Almond production increased from 703 e6lb in 2000 to 2.27 e9lb in 2017.
 Prices rose over the same period, fueled in part by overseas demand.
 Newly planted almond acreage has displaced more traditional cash crops, such as cotton.

 In addition to consumer demand, the industry's growth has benefitted from mechanization.
 During the harvesting process, tree shakers are used to aggressively shake each almond tree, causing the nuts to fall to the ground.
 This reduces the need for labor relative to other crops, which has attracted farmers who are concerned with shortages of migrant workers.

 A 2014 report commissioned by the Almond Board of California, an industry group, found that the industry directly employed 21,000 people and indirectly supported an additional 83,000 jobs statewide.
 Including indirect effects, the industry added about $11 billion to the state's GSP.

 Exports

 Almonds are California's most valuable export crop.
 Farmers exported $4.5 billion worth to foreign countries in 2016, about 22% of the state's total agricultural exports.
 The majority of these exports went to the European Union, China and India.
 While the EU is the largest consumer, the latter two countries are expanding markets where the state's Almond Board has actively marketed the nuts as a healthy snack.

 As part of the 2018 China–United States trade war, China has imposed a 50% tariff on almonds.
 As a result, some Chinese businesses have resorted to importing almonds from other producers in Africa and Australia.

-During the Global supply chain disruption, shipping companies placed a lower priority on products that paid lower shipping rates resulting in various exports being delayed.
+During the global supply chain disruption, shipping companies placed a lower priority on products that paid lower shipping rates resulting in various exports being delayed.
 More than three-quarters of the containers leaving Los Angeles were empty in July 2021 whereas about two-thirds of the containers leaving U.S. ports are typically filled with exports.
 Many of containers were going back empty due to the rush by shippers to bring in imports of back-to-school supplies and fall fashions from Asia.
 This impacted the almond growers along with Midwestern farmers who ship to customers overseas.